enriquecallejascastro/arXiv-scrape/README.md

 ### Why Scrape arXiv?
 Researchers often need to review the latest scientific literature.
-While this process can be done manually by conducting various searches on search engines like Google Scholar, it is recommended to follow a systematic procedure (even if it is not a systematic review paper) to obtain the most relevant evidence.
+While this process can be done manually by conducting various searches on search engines like Google Scholar, it is recommended to follow a systematic procedure (even if it is not a Systematic Review paper) to obtain the most relevant evidence.
 To automate this process, we provide two functions for scraping arXiv search results.

 Hope this helps!